Tech Content

 Data-driven decision making, along with clear and concrete goals, improves transparency in companies, especially when all data is considered without bias and overall results are measured accordingly.

-An overall company approach that focuses on data allows for employees to understand the objective of data backups better and encourages staff to adopt data-driven decision making in their own daily work.
-This in turn helps the organization deal with risks and enhances its overall performance, while boosting morale for employees.
+An organization-wide approach that focuses on data allows employees to better understand the importance of data-backed decisions and encourages staff to adopt data-driven decision making in their daily work.
+This, in turn, helps the organization mitigate risks and enhance its overall performance while boosting employee morale through increased clarity and purpose.

 Organizations are seen as more accountable when they collect and properly manage objective data and use it for record keeping and compliance.